Categories: Technology

 Google unveils new MacBook Air-esque Chromebook

-Google has unveiled new MacBook Air-esque Chromebook “for folks living entirely in the cloud” that will be available to purchase later this week for $249.
+Google has unveiled a new MacBook Air-esque Chromebook “for folks living entirely in the cloud” that will be available to purchase later this week for $249.

 The latest Chromebook iteration by Samsung, dubbed the new Chromebook, is significantly cheaper than previous models.
 In fact, it’s $100 cheaper than last year’s initial Series 5 model and $200 cheaper than this year’s Samsung Chrome 550 series.